 - If you’re currently in ketosis.
 Fat fasting will be rather useless if you’re not already following the ketogenic diet.
 If you’re not currently in ketosis, start by following the ketogenic diet plan for a minimum of three weeks.
 In this case, only utilize the fat fast protocol if you encounter a weight-loss plateau.
-You can begin by following our Complete Guide to Losing Weight on the Ketogenic Diet.

 - If you had a cheat day (or large cheat meal) and wish to get back into ketosis/on track as quickly as possible.
 I would personally not utilize the fat fast for this scenario, but rather an intermittent 16-18 hour fast, or simply go back to your routine ketogenic diet and keep active.
 You’re human, it’s okay to indulge every now and then without feeling like you need to make amends for eating “unhealthy” food.